isc-projects/kea/doc/sphinx/man/kea-dhcp6.8.rst

    administrator to intervene and fix the issue without restarting the server.

 ``-R``
    As of Kea 3.3.1, starts the server in CB repair mode.
-DHCP service and configuration back end data fetching are both disabled.
+DHCP service, lease reclamation, lease sanity checking, and configuration back end data fetching are all disabled.
 The server will still connect to configured config back ends but will not attempt to fetch and use config back end data.
 It will however still process all config back end API calls.
 This allows admins to correct fatal errors that may have been introduced into the config back end data.
 This mode of operation is intended to be a short term intervention only, once data corrections have been made the server must be restarted without -R to resume normal operation.

 ``-X``
    As of Kea 3.0, disables security restrictions.
 The server will still check